 Here’s an experiment for you: Watch a group of people as they go into the gym or fitness centre for their Pilates session.
 What do you see?
 You’ll see people who can’t wait to begin their class and sweat out their stress on the mat.
 Now watch them when they’re leaving.
 What do you see?
 You’ll see toned, taut muscles, and smiling faces that beam with an unbridled sense of achievement.
 There are many benefits of Pilates, and we’re going to talk about them all here, but the biggest one is the feeling of pure joy that you’ll experience throughout your practice.

-Pilates is one of the best ways to build core strength, and is widely accepted as a means for physical exercise and has been linked to a range of physical, mental, and emotional benefits.
+Pilates is one of the best ways to build core strength is widely accepted as a means of physical exercise and has been linked to a range of physical, mental, and emotional benefits.

 What makes Pilates so special?

 Pilates is a low-impact exercise that targets the core or ‘powerhouse’ muscles.
 These are the muscles around the hips, stomach and pelvis that keep us stable and upright.
 The workout also improves balance, flexibility, posture and body awareness.
 While classes can go for around an hour, the focus is not on exhausting yourself, but on concentration, breathing and placement.